sindresorhus/emittery/readme.md

 ```
 #### events(eventName)

-Get an asynchronous iterator which buffers data each time an event is emitted.
+Get an async iterator which buffers data each time an event is emitted.

 Call `return()` on the iterator to remove the subscription.